pagantis/magento-2X/Documentation/configuration.md

  2 - Connect to wordpress database.
 (Frequently called wordpress)

- 3 - Launch a query to check if the table exists: select * from wp_pagantis_config
+ 3 - Launch a query to check if the table exists: select * from Pagantis_config
  ![Step 3](./sql_step3.png?raw=true "Step 1")

  4 - Find the config field to edit, in this example we are going to edit: PAGANTIS_TITlE

- 5 - Launch a query to edit their value: Update wp_pagantis_config set value='New title' where config='PAGANTIS_TITLE'
+ 5 - Launch a query to edit their value: Update Pagantis_config set value='New title' where config='PAGANTIS_TITLE'
  ![Step 5](./sql_step5.png?raw=true "Step 5")

- 6 - After the modification, you can check it launching the query: "select * from wp_pagantis_config"
+ 6 - After the modification, you can check it launching the query: "select * from Pagantis_config"
  ![Step 6](./sql_step6.png?raw=true "Step 6")

  7 - Finally you can see the change in checkout page